PapaTutuWawa/moxxy/README.md

 `flutter build apk --release` to create a relase build or just run the app in development mode with `flutter run`.

+If the build fails, see `TROUBLESHOOTING.md` for common issues.

 After implementing a change or a feature, please ensure that nothing is broken by the change by running `flutter test` afterwards.
 Also make sure that the code passes the linter by running `flutter analyze`.
 This project also uses [gitlint](https://github.com/jorisroovers/gitlint)